Doctor-Schultz/lumaa-ian-schultz-2025-ai-ml/README.md

 Running:
 ============
 This is a console based program.
+The command to run this program must follow the format:
+>python3 movieRecommender.py numRows numRecommendations

-The command to run this program must follow the format *python3 movieRecommender.py numRows numRecommendations*, where *numRows* is the number of rows to use from the dataset, and *numRecommendations* is the number of movies you want recommended to you.
+where *numRows* is the number of rows to use from the dataset, and *numRecommendations* is the number of movies you want recommended to you.
-The higher the value numRows is set to the better the results, because there are more movies to search, so I recommend starting with a value of at least *2000*.
+The higher the value numRows is set to the better the results, because there are more movies to search, which is why I allow the user to set this value.
+I recommend starting with a value of at least *2000*.

 An example to get you started would be:
 > python3 movieRecommender.py 2000 5

 After entering said command, you will be asked to provide a short description of what type of movie you like in to the console.
 A few examples to try out are:
 * Horror or slasher movies where the main protagonists are chased by an evil killer.
 * World war two movie following soldiers as they liberate German occupied Europe.
 * A mystery where the protagonist must find the killer behind the string of murders before it is too late.

 Results:
 ============